 Have your shocks and springs tested at a reputable suspension workshop?

-AS a side note, make sure you haven’t loaded the vehicle too heavily on one side or that you have too many bolt on accessories on any particular side, causing an imbalance to the vehicles driving dynamics.
+AS a side note, make sure you haven’t loaded the vehicle too heavily on one side or that you have too many bolt-on accessories on any particular side, causing an imbalance to the vehicle driving dynamics.

 Jeep JK Pulls Right After Lift

 So after you’ve installed a lift kit and some bigger tires you might experience the Jeep is not pulling severely to the right-hand side.
 This could be caused by a few things which we’ll cover.

 The pulling to the right after installing a lift could be caused by any of the below reasons:

 - Track bar & LCA